 Yes.
 Face coverings are required for all guests aged two (2) and over, staff and volunteers in public areas, including our classrooms and theaters.
 Based on guidance from health authorities, face coverings must completely cover each person’s nose, mouth and chin.
 Neck gaiters, open-chin triangle bandanas and face coverings containing valves, mesh material or holes are not acceptable alternatives.

 What if I would rather get a refund?

-If an existing purchaser is unable or unwilling to comply with the new health/safety policy and holds tickets to a performance occurring between October 10 and November 10, they have until Wednesday, October 6 to contact the Kravis Center Box Office to request a refund or gift certificate.
-To request a refund for a performance occurring between October 10 and November 10, email email@example.com or call 561.832.7469 Monday through Friday 10:00am to 4:00pm.
-Refund and credit policies for subsequent shows will be addressed on a rolling monthly basis.
+If an existing purchaser is unable or unwilling to comply with our new health/safety policy and holds tickets to a performance they should contact the Kravis Center Box Office a minimum of 72 hours prior to the performance to address their unique situation.
+Ticket purchasers call call 561.832.7469 Monday through Saturday 12:00pm to 5:00pm or email email@example.com.
 For tickets purchased through resale or third-party sites, please contact those purchase sites directly to determine their refund policies.